EMT

 National Background Search & Drug Screen Requirement

 As part of the admission requirements for Health Science programs, applicants must successfully pass a criminal background check and drug screen prior to working with patients in clinical areas.
-The background check and drug screen are paid by the student and administered through a third party company, CastleBranch.
+The background check and drug screen are paid by the student and administered through a third party company, CastleBranch.com.
 In addition to the background check required by CBC, each clinical facility reserves the right to conduct its own criminal background check prior to allowing a student to enter its health care facilities for clinical participation.

 Certain criminal convictions, pending charges or negative actions may automatically disqualify a person from having unsupervised access to vulnerable adults, juveniles and children.
 Clinical facilities reserve the right to accept or decline a student’s placement in its facility.